-Brown went on to say that if the project was to go ahead, it would still have to be decided if McLaren would take on the project themselves or if the project would be assigned to McLaren GT, which is currently responsible for McLaren’s GT3 and GT4 cars.
+Brown went on to say that if the project was to go ahead, it would still have to be decided if the British marque would take on the project themselves or if the project would be assigned to McLaren GT, which is currently responsible for the manufacturer’s GT3 and GT4 cars.

-Should the project go ahead, even if the main running of the team was headed by McLaren GT, it is highly likely that the McLaren factory would be involved on some level, as Andrew Kirkaldy, the head of McLaren GT has stated any effort would need manufacture support to be competitive in the manufacture dominated field.
+Should the project go ahead, even if the main running of the team was headed by McLaren GT, it is highly likely that the McLaren factory would be involved on some level, as Andrew Kirkaldy, the head of the British manufacturer’ GT operations has stated any effort would need manufacture support to be competitive in the manufacture dominated field.

 Source – Motorsport.com